 "And are you saying he doesn't trust me?"
 Hermione blasted, trying to stay in character as much as she could.

 "No, Bella, no..."
 Snape surveyed her one last time, and Hermione could feel Harry's eyes on her despite the Invisibility Cloak.
-"Good day, Miss Lestrange."
+"Good day, Madame Lestrange."

 Hermione breathed a sigh of relief, and together, Harry, Ron, Griphook, and herself followed the goblin to Bellatrix Lestrange's vault.